kitchen floating shelves

 Step Two: Patch Up the Wall and Tile

-Once the cabinet was removed, we were left with a hole where the undercabinet lighing was.
+Once the cabinet was removed, we were left with a hole where the undercabinet lighting was.
 We decided to remove the lighting completely, at least for the time being.
 We also had a hole to the left of where the cabinet was where a phone used to be.

 The tiles also were left jagged where the cabinet was removed since they were tiled right up against it.
 So Tim removed the first row of tiles.
 He first cut along the grout line with a multi tool and blade attachment.
 Then he removed the tiles by using a hammer and putty knife to pry them away from the wall.